-Memory usages of in-memory databases for delete operation (MB)
+Memory usage of in-memory databases for delete operation (MB)

 |Number of records|

-The greater popularity and community for Redis has also driven the need for managed services, hosting and support.
-Popular managed database providers for Redis™* include ScaleGrid, Redis Labs, AWS Elasticache, Azure Cache and DigitalOcean.
+The greater popularity and community of Redis has also driven the need for managed services, hosting, and support.
+Popular managed database providers for Redis™* include ScaleGrid, Redis, AWS Elasticache, Azure Cache, and DigitalOcean.
 This page provides a great comparison of the top providers for Redis™.
-Redis also has extensive internal reporting tools like cache hits, memory usage, ops, and even a slow query logged.
+Redis also has extensive internal reporting tools like cache hits, memory usage, ops, and even a slow query log.

 Managed services for Memcached are far less available, but is still supported through Amazon Elasticache.

 Transport Layer Security (TLS) Support

 Redis has native TLS support starting Redis 6.0.
 Earlier versions of Redis recommended the use of stunnel for providing TLS support.

 Up to Redis 5.x, Redis only supported a simple password-based authentication.
 This password was stored in plaintext on the server.
 Redis in version 6.0 onwards supports a fully featured ACL.